rktjmp/lush.nvim/BUILD.md

 After running `:LushBuild`, we will have a `lush_apply` function.

-By default, `lush_apply` will convert your theme (now compiled as a table) into viml highlight commands and apply them, but you can provide optional function hooks to `lush_apply` to alter data along the way.
+By default, `lush_apply` will convert your colorscheme (now compiled as a table) into viml highlight commands and apply them, but you can provide optional function hooks to `lush_apply` to alter data along the way.

 The following hooks are provided: